 “My mom was 62 or 63 and was extremely active.
 She was hitting a chapter in life that we thought would entail traveling a lot and visiting me and my siblings.
 We had all these visions of how life was going to be for her.”

 But those dreams were shattered when scleroderma began taking a toll on Eliza’s body.
 Initially, her fingers would swell, but the symptoms soon progressed to facial tightening, hand involvement, spinal fracture, and leukemia among other complications.

-For Rachel, scleroderma meant having to trekking back and forth between Washington, DC, and California, multiple times a year for many years to help care for her mom and support her family.
+For Rachel, scleroderma meant trekking back and forth between Washington, DC, and California multiple times a year for many years to help care for her mom and support her family.

 “For two years, it was just constant.
 My husband and I made the big decision to move to Cali with our toddler because mom would be in the ER and we all thought death was imminent.
 She was on hospice three times, but then would bounce back.
 I think each of us began wondering ‘When do we get a break from this disease?’ because it had become all-consuming and dictated many life and financial decisions over those twelve years.”

 Although scleroderma attacked Eliza the hardest, everyone in the family was impacted from it.